code-kata-shop/backpack-exercise/python/README.md

+# Language Specific Comments

+Use whatever features you like baked into whatever version of Python you want.
+There shouldn't be a need to install any outside packages.

-# Run unit tests
+## Run unit tests

-There are a set of tests.
-Make them pass to implement all these features.
+How to run tests

 ```
 % python tests.py